How to Know Oil Pump is Bad?

 Can You Drive With a Bad Oil Pump?

 No, you cannot drive with a bad oil pump.
 The oil pump is responsible for circulating oil throughout the engine to lubricate and cool down components.
-If the oil pump fails, lack of lubrication will cause friction and heat build-up, leading to engine damage.
+If the oil pump fails, a lack of lubrication will cause friction and heat build-up, leading to engine damage.

 What Causes an Oil Pump to Fail?